cyve/performance-guidelines/php.md

 # The number of requests each child process should execute before respawning
 pm.max_requests=200

-# Log request that take more than 3s to
+# Log request that take more than 3s
 slowlog = /var/log/php-fpm.slow.log
 request_slowlog_timeout = 3s